lbagic/web.client.js/docs/guide/components.md

 ## SntInput

-Custom input component that should be used in place of default `<input>` or `<select>` elements.
+A custom input component that should be used instead of `<input>` or `<select>` elements.<br>

-It has built in support for solving boilerplate tasks such as managing labels, errors, hints, validation or multiple options.
+The features of this component allow for easier handling of forms and form inputs which usually involve a lot of boilerplate code to properly set up.

 #### Slots: `label`